Early Intervention & Parent Coaching

 1 hour none face-face.

-(included in the initial consultation for Early Start Denver Model (ESDM) therapy).
+(included in the initial consultation for Early Start Denver Model (ESDM).

 -